-Glen Johnson on Redknapp luring him to Pompey & their FA Cup glory
+Glen Johnson on Redknapp, Pompey & how his FA Cup medal got nicked

 “To actually hear that whistle, knowing that you’ve done it, it’s impossible to bottle up,” says Glen Johnson, reflecting on the moment, at quarter to six on May 17 2008, when he knew that he could call himself an FA Cup winner, then and forever.